GPU-Acceleration of Tensor Renormalization with PyTorch using CUDA: Acknowledgements

 \section{Acknowledgements}

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contract DE-AC05-06OR23177.
 The research was also supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage under contract number DE-SC0012704.
-We thank the Institute for Nuclear Theory at the University of Washington for its hospitality during the completion of this work.
-The numerical computations were done on Symmetry which is Perimeter Institute’s HPC system.
+We thank the Institute for Nuclear Theory at the University of Washington for hospitality during the completion of this work.
+The numerical computations were done on Symmetry which is Perimeter Institute’s HPC system and Syracuse University HTC Campus Grid supported by NSF award ACI-1341006.